 The daily running of the school is in the hands of the School Principal and the Executive.
 The Principal is the School’s Chief Executive Officer and reports to the Board.
-Our current Principal is Barb Fitzgerald, a long-time teacher at the School.
+Our current Principal is Cindy Barnsley.

-The Executive consists of the Principal (Barbara Fitzgerald), the Deputy Principal (Rebecca Finch) and the Business Manager (Melanie Williams).
+The Executive consists of Principal Cindy Barnsley, Deputy Principal Matthew Whaley and Business Manager Melanie Williams.

-The Directors of the School Board are elected every two years and are currently composed of elected members, being four parents and two teachers.
+The Directors of the School Board are elected every two years and are currently composed of elected members, being five parents and three educators.
 This arrangement allows for the consensual and efficient operation of the School, both administratively and educationally, and also encourages a constructive partnership between parents/carers and teachers.
 We strive for consensus in all decisions.

 Parents and teachers are encouraged to take an active interest in school governance through voting or nominating for election to the School Board.
 There is an Annual General Meeting in May each year.

 B.A (BA (Hons) UNSW, M Env Mgt (Macq)

 Chris has degrees in Economics and Environmental Management.
 With a career spanning 30 years, Chris brings extensive experience from work in the public sector, university research and the private sector.
 Chris is the CEO of Climate-KIC Australia, a non-government organisation linking business, research and government to drive climate change and innovation.

 BA, DipEd, MA, PhD